Reversed Sicilian: 1.c4 e5 2.Nc3...... Nc6

 History and Notable Players

 It arises from the Reversed Sicilian: 1.c4 e5 2.Nc3.
-Among the most prolific practitioners on the White side are Normunds Miezis (48 games), Wolfgang Uhlmann (44 games), Colin Anderson McNab (31 games).
-On the Black side, notable exponents include Predrag Nikolic (42 games), Vlastimil Hort (40 games), Josef Pribyl (35 games).
+On the White side, Normunds Miezis (48 games), Wolfgang Uhlmann (44 games), Colin Anderson McNab (31 games) top the database.
+Notable Black exponents: Predrag Nikolic (42 games), Vlastimil Hort (40 games), Josef Pribyl (35 games).

 Main Lines and Variations